-Here’s who’s made it to the Britain’s Got Talent semi-finals, with updates as the series progresses…
+Here’s who’s made it to the Britain’s Got Talent semi-finals so far, with updates as the series progresses…

-Flakefleet Primary School choir (David Walliams’ Golden Buzzer)
+Flakefleet Primary School choir (David Walliams’s Golden Buzzer)

 After a joyful performance of Queen’s Don’t Stop Me Now, Walliams burst into tears and hit his Golden Buzzer for the kids’ chorus and choirmaster/headteacher Dave McPartlin.